conradakunga/Blog/_posts/2024-06-05-a-rose-by-any-other-name-short-circuiting.md

 ---
 Suppose you have the following C# program:

-It is composed of a main function, and two functions that are called by the main function.
+It is composed of a main function and two functions that are called by the main function.

 ```csharp
 void Main()